Latest blog post

 I want everybody to understand this potential.
 That’s why I work as a mentor for other founders, entrepreneurs and passionate people.
 And, that’s why I am sharing my own insights and those of other brilliant people with you here.

 I make regular speaker appearances, talking about themes including entrepreneurship, being a founder and the use of technology to help older and vulnerable people.
-I also take part in regular media interviews on these subjects.
+I am also available to take part in media and expert-panel interviews on these subjects.

 I am also the founder of Alertacall – a ‘Queen’s Award’ winning company that helps tens of thousands of people feel safe, connected and informed whilst also combating loneliness and isolation.